 What Heat Related Illness Looks Like

-Here are a couple videos showing contestants on survivor experiencing a heat related illness live.
-Caleb is a great example of heat stroke for anyone who has never seen the signs and symptoms of heat stroke take place in a real person.
+Here is a couple video showing contestants on survivor experiencing a heat related illness live.
+Caleb is a great example of heat stroke for anyone who has never seen the signs and symptoms of heat stroke take place on a real person.

 Later interviews with Caleb reveal that he doesn’t remember much after walking towards a shady spot in the sand.
 He says he felt dizzy and had a bad headache before becoming unconscious.